TheresAFewConors/Sooty/README.md

   - Query [URLScan.io](https://urlscan.io) for reputation reports.
   - Analyze email addresses for known malicious activity and report on domain reputation utilising [EmailRep.io](https://emailrep.io)
   - Create dynamic email templates that can be used as a base for phishing triage response.(.msg only, .eml coming in future update)
-  - Perform analysis enrichment on phishing mails using the HaveIBeenPwned database, (Requires API Key).
+  - Perform analysis enrichment on phishing mails using the HaveIBeenPwned database, and can identify if an email address has been compromised in the past, when it happened and where the breach occurred.
+(Requires API Key).
   - Submit URL's to [PhishTank](https://www.phishtank.com/). (see requirements)
   - See below for a full list and layout of currently available tools: